andrewzz310/AWS-Route53-Cloudfront-S3-ACM-Deployment/README.md

 ```

 ### Notes
-> Given the dependencies between the modules, cloudfront may not beable to verify your validated certificate instantaneously.
+> Given the dependencies between cert validation and cloudfront, cloudfront may not beable to verify your validated certificate instantaneously.
 If this occurs to you, simply run terraform apply again and it will proceed with the cloudfront module.
+Future releases will include restructuring of this dependency through depends on and null resources in order to accomodate.

 ## Contributing